Repco-Brabham V8: Engine

-Oil sump incorporated pressure and scavenge oil pumps with oil draining at the front-end and rear-end of the sump.
+A stiffener steel plate of 3/16" thickness in ladder form was added to the bottom of the block, being sandwiched by a Repco-made ribbed cast aluminium oil sump of 3-1/2" height.
+The oil sump incorporated pressure and scavenge oil pumps with oil draining at the front-end and rear-end of the sump.
 An inertia valve opened the rear drain port and closed the front port during acceleration, then opened the front port and closed the rear port during braking, ensuring effective scavenging under either condition.

 The fuel supply management was a Lucas mechanical fuel injection with throttle slide plates for production.
-The '20' series head had a throttle slide-plate with four bores mounted directly on the intake ports of the head, which incorporated four slider rollers for each plate within the head, with inward-canted trumpets mounted on top.
-The ignition system was sourced by Brabham from Bosch GmbH.
+The '20' series head (Note: here is a picture of '20' series head showing the slider plate linkage, distributor, injectors, and a tachometer drive at the rear end of the right side camshaft.) had a throttle slide-plate with four bores mounted directly on the intake ports of the head, which incorporated four slider rollers for each plate within the head, with inward-canted trumpets mounted on top.
+The ignition system (two contact point distributor with single spark plug, except RB850 with twin-plug) was sourced by Brabham from Bosch GmbH.

 The 2.5L engines had 85mm bore x 55mm stroke for a displacement of 2,496.78cc.
 For these engines, the cast-in iron cylinder liners of the Oldsmobile block were bored out, and metric Repco cast iron cylinder liners of 2.5mm wall thickness were inserted.

 The 3.0L (for F1) and 4.4L (for Group A Sports Cars) versions used the original liners in the block with their 3.500" bore until a race in 1966 when one liner failed.
 The broken liner was bored out, and casting cavities were found where the block meets the liner.
 Repco dry liners were used after the imperfections welded and fixed from that point on.
 The dry sleeves caused blow-by issues on the 4.4L version due to distortion, until they were replaced with wet liners on '700' and '800' series blocks.